Vyral/base-template/_posts/2019-08-23-buyers-now-is-a-great-time-to-make-a-contingent-offer.md

 {% include youtube.html %}

-Making this type of transaction work depends on what the market is doing, and now is a great time for buyers in this situation.
+<p style="text-align:center;"><em>Making this type of transaction work depends on what the market is doing, and now is a great time for buyers in this situation.</em></p>

 Can you purchase a new home contingent on selling your current one?&nbsp;